OwenFarnell/Monster-Hunt/README.md

 6. Submit a pull request to the main repository, explaining the changes you made.

 Please note that this project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 Kindly adhere to it in all your interactions.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-Special thanks to OpenAI for providing the base AI model used for the game logic.